aqicn/sds-sensor-reader/readme.md

 This python script can be used to read the data from the SDS011/SDS18/SDS021 and upload it to the the aqicn.org server.

-The script continuously read the sensor data, and every minute, will upload the averge, median and standard deviation data to the server.
+The script continuously reads the data from the SDS sensor, and, every minute, uploads the averge, median and standard deviation to the server.

 # Installation